 When a client appreciates your work, values your contribution and acknowledges that you went the extra mile, it inspires you to keep up the momentum and deliver consistently.

-When your team trusts you with anything, even if you give them a decision which on the surface seems detrimental.
+When your team trusts you with anything, even if you give them a decision that on the surface seems detrimental.
 Despite that, the team is assured that you must have thought it through and it’s the only best solution.
 Building such trust from the team keeps me inspired to do more for them and help them grow as professionals.

-A supportive and understanding family who understands your potential and gives you the freedom to explore without creating restrictions; that inspires me to achieve more for them.
+A supportive and understanding family who understands your potential and gives you the freedom to explore without creating restrictions; inspires me to achieve more for them.